How to Onboard Freelancers & Independent Contractors as an Agency

 2. Failing to set and meet expectations

-I’m sure you’ve seen this happen with clients.
-If there’s a problem, it usually arises as a result of unrealistic client expectations.
+I’m sure you’ve seen this happen with clients: if there’s a problem, it usually arises as a result of unrealistic client expectations.

+The same thing can happen with employees or contractors.
 When things are not clear upfront and people start assuming due dates, compensations, or workload, things can get messy.

 Here are just a few examples of how to avoid misunderstandings: